LibreQoE/LibreQoS/README.md

 # LibreQoS
-A simple way to shape hundreds of clients and reduce bufferbloat using fq_codel or CAKE.
+A tool to traffic shape hundreds of clients and reduce bufferbloat using fq_codel.
 This is alpha software, please do not deploy in production.

 ## Lab Requirements
 * Edge and Core routers with MTU 1500 on links between them